 Food composition and nutritional values are increasingly important to your customers.
 Displaying this information allows you to be transparent to them.
 Thanks to preliminary structuring work done on your recipe database, you are normally able to report the nutritional information of your recipes with ease.

 All restaurants are obliged to communicate allergens present in the dishes they offer.

 This obligation also applies to caterers, canteens, collective catering establishments and all professionals in the food industry.
 Make sure to enhance your recipe database to include allergens.

 To take your recipe knowledge management even further, why not connect your database management software to third-party systems?
 With this adjustment, you will be able to:

 Synchronize your database with your various tools

 Once your data is structured and centralized, you can connect it to different tools to get maximum value from it.
-By synchronizing this data with different sources, you will then be able to build a consistent analytics, which will allow you to optimize your business efficiently.
+By synchronizing this data with different sources, you will then be able to build consistent analytics, which will allow you to optimize your business efficiently.

 Build additional features

 Take the opportunity to build additional features.
 For example, your website is a key point of contact in your customers' purchasing journey.
 The information displayed must be exhaustive and meet your customers' expectations.
-By connecting your database management software to your website, you can, for example, display recipes in a mosaic format, with the added bonus of details on nutritional information and any presence of allergens.
+By connecting your database management software to your website, you can, for example, display recipes in a mosaic format, with the added bonus of nutritional information and presence of allergens.